Constitutional Declaration of the Syrian Arab Republic

-The 2025 Interim Constitution of Syria, officially known as the Constitutional Declaration of the Syrian Arab Republic (الإعلان الدستوري للجمهورية العربية السورية), is the current transitional constitution of Syria, approved by President Ahmed al-Sharaa.
-It establishes the constitutional framework for a five-year transition period.
+The Constitutional Declaration of the Syrian Arab Republic, also known as the Interim Constitution of Syria, is the current provisional constitution of Syria, approved by President Ahmed al-Sharaa.
+It establishes the constitutional framework for a five-year transitional period.

-After the fall of the Assad regime, Hassan Abdul Ghani, spokesman for the Military Operations Command, announced the repeal of the 2012 Ba'athist Syrian constitution.
-Al-Sharaa then declared that he would issue a "constitutional declaration" as a legal framework until a new constitution was established.

-On 2 March 2025, he formed a committee to draft a new constitutional declaration to oversee the country's transition, and on 13 March, he signed the interim constitution, which will remain valid for five years.
+Following the fall of the Assad regime, Hassan Abdul Ghani, spokesman for the Military Operations Command, announced the repeal of the 2012 Syrian Constitution.
+Al-Sharaa subsequently stated that he would issue a "constitutional declaration" to serve as a legal framework until a new constitution was adopted.
+On 2 March 2025, al-Sharaa formed a committee to draft the constitutional declaration for the country's transitional period.
+He signed the declaration on 13 March, and it was set to remain in effect for five years.
+The declaration states that it is based on the values, cultural heritage, and diversity of Syrian society, as well as national and humanitarian principles.
+It also draws on previous Syrian constitutions, particularly the Syrian Constitution of 1950, and establishes a framework for governance during the transitional period.

-The constitutional reform occurred amid ongoing instability, including threats of territorial fragmentation from pro-Assad remnants, Druze militias, and Israeli military invasion; sectarian tensions and massacres in Alawite-populated regions; and remaining international sanctions on Syria.
+Under the declaration, legislative power is vested in the People's Assembly, executive power is exercised by the government under the leadership of the president, and judicial power is vested in an independent judiciary, with judges subject to the law.
+The declaration establishes a presidential system in which executive authority is exercised by the president.
+The declaration may be amended with the approval of two-thirds of the People's Assembly following a proposal by the President of Syria.

 Background

 The 2024 Syrian opposition offensives, codenamed "Deterrence of Aggression," were led by Hay'at Tahrir al-Sham (HTS) and supported by allied Turkish-backed groups in the Syrian National Army.
-These offensives resulted in the rapid fall of Bashar al-Assad's government, ending five decades of Assad family rule that began when Hafez al-Assad assumed power in 1971 under the Ba'ath Party following a coup d'état.
+These offensives resulted in the rapid fall of Bashar al-Assad's government, ending five decades of rule by the Assad family that began when Hafez al-Assad assumed power in 1971 under the Ba'ath Party following a coup d'état.
 As a rebel coalition moved closer to Damascus, reports indicated that Bashar al-Assad had fled the capital by plane to Russia, where he joined his exiled family and was granted political asylum by the Russian government.
 After his departure, opposition forces announced their victory on state television.
 At the same time, Russia's Ministry of Foreign Affairs confirmed his resignation and departure from Syria.

 On 29 December 2024, Syria TV reported that preparations were underway for a National Conference of 1,200 representatives for which the date has not been decided yet.
 Syria TV said that during the National Conference, the constitutional drafting committee would be announced and that during the conference, the People's Assembly of Syria and all armed factions including HTS would be dissolved, leading to the restructuring of a new national army.
 Later that day, Syria's then-de facto leader Ahmed al-Sharaa stated that elections could take up to 4 years to be organized, with the need to conduct a census beforehand.